-Depart from Cape Town and drive eastwards via Sir Lowry’s Pass and the famous apple country of Grabouw to Swellendam, where we visit the Bontebok National Park.
+Depart from Cape Town and drive eastwards in direction of the Garden Route via Sir Lowry’s Pass and the famous apple country of Grabouw to Swellendam, where we visit the Bontebok National Park.

-In Mossel Bay you visit arguably the oldest post office in Africa, the Post Office Tree, and the site of the first landfall made by the Portuguese explorer Bartholomeu Dias in 1488.
+In Mossel Bay on the edge of the Garden Route you visit arguably the oldest post office in Africa, the Post Office Tree, and the site of the first landfall made by the Portuguese explorer Bartholomeu Dias in 1488.
 Then you travel over Robinson’s Pass to the Little Karoo for a visit to an ostrich show farm with some unique experiences, including ostrich racing .
 A ride on the back of an ostrich is not for the fainthearted.
 Overnight in Oudtshoorn, also called the “Feather Capital”, as over ninety percent of the world’s ostrich farms are found here.
 Overnight at La Plume Guest Lodge or similar.
 Dinner included.

 You visit the Cango Caves, regarded as one of South Africa’s foremost natural wonders.
 The fascinating calcite caves comprises an underground wonderland of stalactites and stalagmites.
 A visit to the Cango Wild Live Ranch with its cheetahs and crocodiles is optional.

 You travel over the Outeniqua Mountains to George and Wilderness for a visit to the Wilderness National Park lakes area.
-Then we skirt around the lakes to Knysna on the edge of the Knysna Lagoon with its entrance to the sea, guarded by two promontories known as the ‘Heads’.
+Now, truly in the Garden Route, we skirt around the lakes to Knysna on the edge of the Knysna Lagoon with its entrance to the sea, guarded by two promontories known as the ‘Heads’.
 The area falls within a National Park proclaimed to conserve the extraordinary natural beauty of the Lakeland and adjacent indigenous forests.
-Knysna also offers shopping opportunities of unusual locally made art and craft, etc. Overnight at Fish Eagle Lodge or similar.
+Knysna also offers shopping opportunities of unusual locally made art and craft, etc. Overnight at Augusta Bay Lodge or similar.
 Breakfast and dinner included.

 You explore Knysna and travel further via Plettenberg Bay through magnificent scenic river valley passes.
 Visit the Tsitsikamma National Park (Khoisan for “The place of much water”), stretching over a 100 km wild and rocky coastline, characterised by massive cliffs, narrow isolated beaches and shady indigenous forests along the river valleys.
 Our next stop is Storms River with the impressive Paul Sauer Bridge across the valley, towering 139 m above the river.
-The final part of our journey takes you past a few coastal holiday villages to Port Elizabeth, also called the “Friendly City.
+The final part of our journey today see us exiting the Garden Route and past a few coastal holiday villages to Port Elizabeth, also called the “Friendly City.
 Overnight in Port Elizabeth at Fifth Avenue Beach House.
 Breakfast and dinner included.